yerzhankaratay/Yandex.Practicum/05 Game Market Analysis/README.md

 # Yandex.Practicum
 Training Projects

-## Project 5 - Exploring the Patterns that Determine the Success of a Video Game *Integrated Project 1*
+## Project 5 - Exploring the Patterns that Determine the Success of a Video Game

 ### Description